medialab/minet/docs/cli.md

                                   [--total TOTAL] [-o OUTPUT]
                                   query_or_query_column

-# Minet Bluesky Search Users Command
+# Minet Bluesky Search Users command

 Search for whether Bluesky profiles matching a query or multiple Bluesky profiles matching respectively successives queries from column of a CSV file.
 This command uses the Bluesky HTTP API.
 A profile matches a query if the user's name, handle or bio matches the query.
 This command is equivalent to the classic search on Bluesky when filtering by 'People'.